 “Oh sure you can spend the night, we’ll just pull out the air mattress….”

 Little did I know, that I was about to be gifted an item by the universe that would forever change my mind!
 Back in my “days of hating air mattresses,” Kirstie and I would often go to thrift stores to find items we could resell for profit on eBay.
 We were students, times were lean, and we needed the money!
-On one thrift store trip I came across and air mattress in its original box.
+On one thrift store trip, I came across an air mattress in its original box.
 The side read: “Heavy Duty Air Mattress for Heavy People.”
+And also, “Made in China.”

 The next night of camping was the best night’s sleep I had had in months!
 Who knew that all I needed to take care of my sore back was a heavy-duty, blow-up mattress?!